SHREYAS0712/E-commerce/README.md

 ## E-commerce Application with MERN Stack and PayPal Integration
 This is a E-commerce application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 The application allows users to browse products, manage their shopping cart, and complete purchases through integrated PayPal payment functionality.
 Key features include:

-1.Product Management:
+---

-Admins can add new products.
+### Key Features:

-Admins can update existing products.
+1. **Product Management**:
-Admins can delete products.
+   - Admins can add new products.

-2.User Authentication:
+   - Admins can update existing products.
-Secure login system for users.
+   - Admins can delete products.

-User registration functionality.
+2. **User Authentication**:

-3.Shopping Cart:
+   - Secure login system for users.
-Users can add products to their cart.
+   - User registration functionality.

-Users can update product quantities in their cart.
+3. **Shopping Cart**:
-Users can proceed to checkout.
+   - Users can add products to their cart.

-4.Order Management:
+   - Users can update product quantities in their cart.
-Admins can view all customer orders.
+   - Users can proceed to checkout.

-Admins can manage customer orders.
+4. **Order Management**:

-5.PayPal Integration:
+   - Admins can view all customer orders.
-Secure PayPal integration for payment processing.
+   - Admins can manage customer orders.

-Users can complete purchases via PayPal.
+5. **PayPal Integration**:

-## Steps to run the code
+   - Secure PayPal integration for payment processing.
-Here's the reformatted version of the steps in the same style as before:
+   - Users can complete purchases via PayPal.

 ---